 Using a lawn mower to cut your grass will only get you so far.
 For a truly neat and tidy finish you will need to cut the edges of your lawn with a grass trimmer or edger.
 A lawn mower will be unable to cut the grass that goes over the edge of the lawn, and attempting to do so will mean risking scalping your lawn.
 One exception to this is the Flymo UltraGlide with its unique hover design which enables it to mow over edges.

 To cut the grass around the edges of your lawn you will need to use a grass trimmer or a pair of hand shears.
 Using a lawn mower to get cut the grass down the edge of your lawn you will end up scalping the lawn.

-If you need to buy a lawn mower, then the Official Flymo WebShop has a wide range of lawn mower deals to choose from.
-The Flymo lawn mower range includes wheeled rotary lawn mowers with rollers, like those found in the Flymo Chevron Range which enable you to add stripes to your lawn, hover mowers that are perfect for gardens with slopes and robotic lawn mowers that can cut the grass for you so you don’t have to.
+If you need to buy a lawn mower, then you can purchase them direct from us at flymo.com where we have a wide range of lawn mower deals to choose from.
+The Flymo lawn mower range includes wheeled rotary lawn mowers with rollers, like those found in the Flymo Chevron 32VC which enable you to add stripes to your lawn.
+Our famous hover mowers that are perfect for gardens with slopes and robotic lawn mowers that can cut the grass for you so you don’t have to.